Exceptional Tea is a Daily Pleasure – Debonair Tea

-Louisa Johnson gently sits back, with 7 week old Jimmy snuffling over her shoulder, and surveys the 250 sample packs of tea ready for the Kent Food and Drink Awards goodie bags.
+Louisa Johnson gently sits back, with 7 week old Jimmy snuffling over her shoulder.
+She surveys the 250 sample packs of tea ready for the Kent Food and Drink Awards goodie bags.

 Louisa is the Director and creative person behind Debonair Tea.
 She is an accredited tea sommelier with the British Tea Academy and can talk about it until the cows come home!
-She set up the company in 2014 having got really involved in the café culture where she was living in New Zealand.
-On her return to the UK, she, and husband Phil, decided their business plan was to serve really good tea at major events, instead of being charged £2 for a cup of hot water and given a tea bag.
+She set up the company in 2014, she’d been really involved in the café culture in New Zealand, where she’d been living at the time.
+On her return to the UK, she, and husband Phil, decided their business plan was to serve really good tea at major events, instead of being charged £2 for a cup of hot water and a tea bag.
 Louisa has grown up drinking really good tea, and wants to deliver this to the UK.

 Flogging Tea to the Brits

 So, whilst the renovations were starting on their little portable tea van, Louisa began to play around with some blends of tea.
-She tried them out at the Elham Christmas Food and Craft Festival, just trying to do some market research as to what teas people would buy.
+She tried them out at the Elham Christmas Food and Craft Festival, doing some market research as to what teas people would buy.
 However, she was asked by her first café if they could serve her blends.
 So, after that, she says, “I rewrote the business plan and started to flog tea!”

 At that time she had 10 blends of tea in the range, now it’s around 25, of both caffeinated and herbal teas.
-She’s been working on a Sommelier Selection which also extends the range and will soon have some seasonal blends, increasing her offer.
+There’s also a Sommelier Selection and some seasonal blends too.
 “But…I’ve been tied up having babies.”
-Louisa and Phil now have two children under two and, with the youngest being a few months old, Louisa isn’t on maternity leave, she’s packing tea and being mum at the same time.
+Louisa and Phil now have two children under two, but forget maternity leave, Louisa’s packing tea and being mum at the same time.
 Helping her out, with child-care and tea-care is good friend and employee, Jess.

 The core, Louisa insists, of what Debonair Tea does, is quality.
 Her standards are high.
 No more drinking insipid cups of milky tea.
 If you are a café or restaurant that takes any blend of Debonair Tea, you will be given a laminated crib sheet on how the tea should be stored, made and served.
-Stump teapots, warmed before the correct amount of blend is added to the core strainer; the amount of tea is in ratio with the amount of water added, and this water must be at the right temperature.
+Stump teapots, warmed before the correct amount of blend is added to the core strainer.
+The amount of tea is in perfect ratio with the water, and the water must be at the right temperature.

 Warm the pot and don’t boil the water!